dmmagdal/TF_ESRGAN/README.md

  > Install the required modules from requirements.txt with `pip install -r requirements.txt`.
 The best way to train ESRGAN from scratch is to use the training loop defined in `train.py`.
 Simply run `python train.py` and it will download the dataset (div2k/bicubic_x4 from tensorflow datasets) and begin training the neural network.
 You can go inside and alter the training hyperparameters (ie `batch_size`, `epochs`, etc), making this repo very easy to use for training the model from scratch.

- > **Note:** Do NOT use the training loop inn esrgan.py.
-That loop has not been tested and it most likely won't even run in its current state.

 ### Sources: